danielpmorton/pyastrobee/readme.md

 - Meshing steps:
   - Construction: Create CAD model -> Export as OBJ
   - Refinement: Delete any extra faces near the handle (Meshmixer) -> fill any holes (Blender) -> perform remeshing to improve uniformity (Meshmixer)
+- Softbody mesh behavior debugging and notes
+  - If it collapses/shrinks in on itself, this could be an issue with self-collision.
+Try turning this to False
+  - If it looks like it's having a seizure, try increasing the frequency -- 240 Hz might be too low, so try 350 or 500
+  - If the triangles blow up when you drag on them, check to make sure you've specified the elastic parameters
+  - The more sparse meshes seem to perform better (this makes sense)
+  - With self collision turned off, the thin handles tend to enter the inside of the bag more than the thick handles, which hold their shape a little better
+  - The thick handles might represent a thick duffel bag handle better than the thin handles anyways, which act more like a thin shirt